teracyhq/dev/docs/intro.rst

 **1. Teracy's vision**

     Technology revolutionize our lives, our society and human beings.
-Leveraging technology to empower human beings is now and future of Teracy's development path.
+Leveraging technology to empower human beings is the present and future of Teracy's development path.

 **2. Teracy's mission**